Kinnie Starr

 Alida Kinnie Starr (born 1970) is a Canadian multidisciplinary singer and rapper.

 Early life

 Starr was born and raised in Calgary, where she attended Western Canada High School.
-Her ancestry is French, German, Irish.
 She is trilingual (English, French and Spanish).
 Starr has a BA in Race and Gender Studies from Queen's University.

 After moving to Vancouver, Starr formed her first band in 1992.
 According to legend, the true extent of her talent was first revealed on trip to New York City, when a friend pushed her onstage at an East Village club's open-mic night, where her impromptu spoken-word poetry met an enthusiastic reception.

 Career

 Following a self-released demo called Learning 2 Cook in 1995, she released her debut album Tidy in 1996, mixing rock, punk, pop, and hip-hop, along with her trademark spoken-word poetry.
 On that album, she rapped in three languages: English, Spanish, and French.

 Starr signed to major label group Island/Def Jam in 1997, following a massive bidding war during which Clive Davis personally flew out to dine the young artist to try and sign her to his roster of pop stars.
 The next year, Seagram bought Polygram, the parent company of Island Def Jam, and merged it into Universal Music Group.
 In the resulting upheaval, Starr felt she was lost in the shuffle and she asked to be released from her contract.
 The material she recorded for her first album with Island Def Jam, 1998's Mending was never released, though some record labels have talked of releasing the lost album.

 In 1997, Starr appeared on the Lilith Fair tour.
 In the late '90s and in 2004, she toured Canada with Veda Hille and Oh Susanna as part of the "Scrappy Bitch Tour".

 She performed in November 2000 at Lee's Palace in Toronto.

 Cirque du Soleil pursued Starr to sing in their productions, and in 2003 she contracted with them to perform in Zumanity for two years.
 After releasing her 2003 album Sun Again, she moved to Las Vegas.
 However, she was back home in Canada by the following year, where she continued to perform and record.